top of page

 • Formal and comfortable shoes (flats are encouraged)

-• Shoes must be closed (no open-heeled sandals or heels)
+• Shoes must be closed (no open-toe shots, slingback heels, nor sandals)

 • No spaghetti straps, unless covered at all times with a blazer or cardigan